gleidecn/Online-Quiz/README.md

 ## [Technologies Used](Technologies)

 #### Languages:
+- HTML5
-- HTML was used for the content and structure of the site, with emphasis placed on semantic elements and text alternatives for screen readers.
+    - HTML5 markup language used for structuring and presenting content on the website, with emphasis placed on semantic elements and text alternatives for screen readers.

 -  CSS
     - Is used to provide most of the styling for the website